DiantArts/CodingStyle/README.md

 vector.push_back(std::move(str));
 ```

-### NonCopyable and NonCopyableMovable
+### NonCopyable and NonMovable
-NonCopyable and NonCopyableMovable classes must be prefered over manual deleted operators and constructors as it improve readability
+NonCopyable and NonMovable classes must be prefered over manual deleted operators and constructors as it improve readability
 ```cpp
 class NonCopyable {
 public: